Thy Throne, O , Is Forever and Ever

 Stir-fried broccoli, corn, onions, and red bell peppers

 Potato and leek soup

-Romaine lettuce, fresh parsley, beets, onions, cucumbers, green olives, shredded carrots, and mozzarella cheese
+Arugula, parsley, beets, onions, cucumbers, green olives, carrots, and mozzarella cheese

 Vegetable barley soup

 Spinach leaves, onions, black olives, cucumbers, cherry tomatoes, and artichokes